-From the beginning (normally a couple of hours prior to the ceremony) and usually until the end of your evening’s entertainment – but never straight after the first dance!
-I don’t work to set hours and I tend to call it a day only when I’ve got enough images to tell the full narrative of your day.
+Usually, from bridal/groom prep (normally a couple of hours prior to the ceremony) until I have enough images of the reception – but never straight after the first dance!
+I don’t work set hours and I tend to call it a day only when I’ve got enough images from each part of the wedding but this is usually something we’ll discuss prior to your wedding day.

-Q. Do you require a meal on the day?
+Q. Do you require us to provide you with a meal/refreshments on the day?

-No. I always take my own food on the day and will typically nip away for 20 minutes whilst you and your guests are tucking into your wedding meal.
-If you wish to provide me with a little something to eat, of course, I would never say no, but please don’t feel obliged to do so.
+If you or your caterers wish to provide me with a little something to eat, I would never say no!
+But please don’t feel obliged to do so.

-Q. Do you take any formal or group photos?
+Q. Do you take any formal or group/family photos?

-Of course!
-It’s perfectly normal for a few formal group shots to be taken and I totally get why brides and grooms request them.
-It’s not usually for themselves, but more for their parents and grandparents who expect them.
-So while I’m more than happy to oblige I do recommend keeping these to the essential ones (bridal party, immediate families, bridesmaids, groomsmen etc) so we don’t eat into too much of your precious time.
+Always!
+It’s a great idea to take a few formal group shots, and although you won’t see many of them in my portfolio, I think they’re an important part of the day.
+But while I’m more than happy to oblige, I do recommend keeping these to the most essential ones (bridal party, immediate families, bridesmaids, groomsmen, etc) so we don’t eat into too much of your precious time.

 Q. Who will take our photographs?

 I will!
-I don’t have anybody else working under my brand, however, should you require me to, I will bring along a second shooter to cover some of the action too (we would agree on this long before the wedding)
+I don’t have any associate photographers working under my brand.
+However, should you require me to, I will bring along an experienced second shooter to cover some of the action too (we would agree on this long before the wedding)

 Q. Help!
 I don’t like my photo being taken!

-Me too!
-I understand that a lot of people do not like having their photograph taken so I work in a very natural way.
-I never ask anybody to hold a smile for me or hold each other in a peculiar way.
-I’m all about the authentic moments between two people.
-Take a look through my wedding portfolio to get an idea.
+I understand that a lot of people don’t like having their photographs taken so I work in a friendly and unobtrusive way to minimise any awkwardness.
+I never ask anybody to hold a smile or hold each other in a peculiar way.
+I’m all about light, details, colour and fleeting moments.
+Have a look through my wedding portfolio or Instagram page and you should get the idea.